huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 close connections depending on the level of available resources.
 Timeouts may be longer during periods of low activity and shorter during periods of high activity.
-Current work in this area may also assist DNS/TLS clients and servers in selecting useful timeout values {{?RFC7828}} {{?RFC8490}} {{TDNS}}.
+Current work in this area may also assist DoT clients and servers in selecting useful timeout values {{?RFC7828}} {{?RFC8490}} {{TDNS}}.

 Clients that are willing to use QUIC's 0-RTT mechanism can reestablish